Luffy03/MicroAtlas/README.md

 ### Morphological profiling

 Morphological profiling evaluation uses the **BBBC021 dataset** from the [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/BBBC021), a high-throughput fluorescence microscopy screen of MCF-7 breast cancer cells stained with three channels (DAPI, Actin, Tubulin).
 A library of 113 compounds was assayed at 8 concentrations across 13,200 fields (~44 GB).
 38 compounds (103 compound–concentration pairs) are annotated with one of 12 Mechanisms of Action (MoA), plus DMSO as negative control.
-The pipeline benchmarks five segmentation models on DAPI (nuclear) channel for their ability to preserve morphological signal, measured by how well downstream unsupervised clustering separates MoA classes.
+The pipeline benchmarks five segmentation models for their ability to preserve morphological signal, measured by how well downstream unsupervised clustering separates MoA classes.

 #### Download data